Division of Longshore and Harbor Workers' Compensation (DLHWC)

 - I am receiving permanent partial disability benefits from the Special Fund.
 My doctor has just informed me I require more surgery.
 I will be temporarily and totally disabled for a while.
 Who will compensate me during this period?

 - I am currently receiving permanent partial disability (PPD) benefits but my condition has worsened and my doctor advises me to stop working.
 How do I apply for permanent total disability (PTD) benefits?

-You should contact your local Longshore district office because it maintains your claims records and has the most current information regarding your claim.
+You should contact your local Longshore district's suboffice because it maintains your claims records and has the most current information regarding your claim.
 When you call, give your OWCP claim number or your Social Security Number (the deceased employee's Social Security Number if you are receiving death benefits).
-If your district office directs you to the national office for further assistance, you may contact the national office at (202) 693-0038.
+If you are directed to the national office for further assistance, you may contact the national office at (202) 354-9620.

 If you prefer to submit written correspondence, you can use Longshore's Secure Electronic Access Portal (SEAPortal), located at https://seaportal.dol-esa.gov/portal/.

 - The SEAPortal is a web-based application that allows any stakeholder with internet access to upload documents (in pdf or tif format) directly into a case file.
 Users do not need to register or enroll to use the SEAPortal.
 You simply need the OWCP case number and the injured worker's last name, date of birth and date of injury.

 - The SEAPortal provides important advantages over other means of submitting documents to OWCP, such as same-day delivery to the appropriate case file and OWCP employee, and the elimination of costs associated with traditional delivery methods.

 - SEAPortal submissions gives you the ability to track the document using a tracking number that is generated by the website.

 - If a document is submitted via the SEAPortal, please do not submit a hard copy of the document.